suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         to the table to avoid any movement of either the Whisker Robot or the xy-plotter setup.
 There is a  <br>
         top camera, obtaining the top view of the hardware setup, a front-camera obtaining a front-view of the <br>
         Whisker Robot and the object that is made to contact the whiskers, then there is an interior camera <br>
-        mounted inside the Whisker Robot which obtains images of the membrane which is attatched to the whiskers. <br>
+        mounted inside the Whisker Robot which captures images of the membrane which is attatched to the whiskers. <br>
-        This membrane changes with movement or changes in the position of any of the 9 whiskers of the whisker array. <br>
+        This membrane changes with changes in the position of any of the 9 whiskers of the whisker array. <br>
         <br>

         "